ash0080/gun.doc.cn/JS-API.md

 ### **on** `gun.get(key).on(callback, options)`

-  - Retrieve a raw javascript `{obj:'ect'}` of the node on the `key`, and subscribe to all subsequent realtime changes.
+  - Retrieve the raw javascript data associated with the `key`, and subscribe to all subsequent realtime changes.
 You want to use this method to actually synchronously react to your data, rather than being stuck in async land.

   - `callback` is a `function(){}` which gets called as `callback(data, field)` and every time the node changes.
 Where

-    - `data` is the raw javascript object of the node.
+    - `data` is a raw javascript object or primitive.

     - `field` is the field name it came from, if any.